scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 If a user has searched for something and there are no results to display, give the user some hints for how to improve their search.

-{% include example-frame.html name="no-results" %}
+{% include example-frame.html title="Search results example with no results" name="no-results" %}

 ## Components related to this